yuvrajb-metron/test-renovate-python/README.md

 ## How to Use

-1. Push these files to your `packet-shark` repository
-2. Wait for Renovate to scan the repository (15-30 minutes without webhooks)
+1. Wait for Renovate to scan the repository (15-30 minutes without webhooks)
-3. Check for pull requests created by `metron-security-renovate[bot]`
+2. Check for pull requests created by `metron-security-renovate[bot]`
-4. Renovate should create PRs to update the outdated packages
+3. Renovate should create PRs to update the outdated packages

 ## Expected Behavior